geotools/geotools/docs/user/tutorial/map/style.rst

 What features did the user click on ?
 -------------------------------------

-Next we'll add the method that is called when the user is in selection mode (our custom toolbar button has been clicked) and has clicked somewhere on the map.
+Next we'll add the method that is called when the user is in selection mode.
+Our custom toolbar button has been pressed, and the user has now clicked somewhere on the map.

 The method first creates a 5x5 pixel wide rectangle around the mouse position to make it easier to select point and line features.
 This is transformed from pixel coordinates to world coordinates and used to create a Filter to identify features under, or close to, the mouse click.

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/style/SelectionLab.java
       :language: java